david-drew/OpenVINO-Custom-Layers/README.2019.md

 # OpenVINO Custom Layer Tutorial for Linux
 (KAT: What version of OpenVINO?
-2019 R1?)
+2019 R1?
+Generic Linux, or just Ubuntu 16.04?)

 ## Before You Start
 It's assumed that you've installed `OpenVINO 2019.r1 for Linux`, including the Model Optimizer, in the default /opt/intel directory.
 If you're using an earlier version, refer to this [document](./README.md).
 If you've installed to a different directory you may need to change the directory pathways in the commands below.